19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (i) under a contract with a person who belongs in a country outside Singapore; and

-(ii) which directly benefit a person who belongs in a country other than Singapore,
+(ii) which directly benefit —

+(A) a person who belongs in a country other than Singapore; or

+(B) a registered person who belongs in Singapore,

+[Act 52 of 2018 wef 01/01/2020]

 relating to the co-location in Singapore of computer server equipment belonging to the person referred to in sub-paragraph (i) or (ii);